GetUsernameFromDatabase/TeliaTV-Emulaator/README.md

 Friend asked me to make a program that would help him guide people using Telia TV.

-## Testing purposes
+### Quick use
-.exe file can be ran from the "PROOV" folder.
+.exe file can be found in the "PROOV" folder

-### Side notes
+## Side notes
-This is an old project imported from Google Drive Currently working on a version that is less "hacky"
++ This is an old project imported from Google Drive
++ Currently working on a version that is less "hacky"